mydictionary-project/mydictionary/readme/main.md

 ###### 2.5.3.4. debug

 `"debug"` indicates whether MYDICTIONARY is in debug mode.
 The default value is `false`.
 Do not modify it if you are not developer.
-Get further information from [here](https://github.com/zzc-tongji/service4mydictionary#33-create-service-by-yourself).

 ### 3. API